Héctor Marinaro (footballer, born 1931): Coaching

 Marinaro began coaching in 1962, when he was an assistant coach, as well as player, with Tampico.
 In 1966, Marinaro began the head coach of Toronto Italia.
 In 1967, he became an assistant coach with the Toronto Falcons of the National Professional Soccer League.
 The Falcons then entered the North American Soccer League in 1968, but folded at the end of the season.
 In 1973, he returned to coach Toronto Italia in the National Soccer League.

 In 1971, he joined the Ontario Soccer Association as a staff coach.
 He held that position until 1976 when he became the coach of the Toronto Italia.
 In 1986, he has hired as the head coach of the Toronto Blizzard of the Canadian Soccer League (CSL).
 He coached the team through the 1991 season, then moved to the Toronto Rockets in August 1994 where he became the general manager and replaced Peter Felicetti as head coach.
 In 1996, he served as the general manager for the Toronto Shooting Stars of the National Professional Soccer League.
 In 2000, he became the general manager of the expansion Brampton Hitmen of the Canadian Soccer League.
 That fall, he joined the management team for the Toronto ThunderHawks of the NPSL.
 The ThunderHawks folded after one season.

 Personal

 Marinaro continued to live in Canada.
-His sons, Hector and Rob both played professionally and currently coach collegiate soccer in the United States.
+His sons, Héctor and Rob both played professionally and currently coach collegiate soccer in the United States.
 He died on 30 January 2017.